BetterSaver/bettersaver.github.io/README.md

 Deploy is done through a Cloudflare worker + wrangler.
 You can find the config file in /wrangler.jsonc & cfbuild.sh.

+## Release

+1. Branch off main
+2. Develop feature
+3. Merge into staging -> pushes to staging
+4. All TinaCMS work will also be saved to staging as it only runs on staging
+5. Merge staging into main to release to prod

 ### Build settings

 In general, the build settings will look like so: